Nowhere left to hide: revealing realistic gravitational-wave populations in high dimensions and high resolution with PixelPop: Conclusions

 Having a model that accounts for all significant correlations with no bias allowed us to test whether meaningful astrophysical insights can be extracted from the inference results.
 While nonparametric models generally lack interpretability, \textbf{we devised a model-independent method to compare the \textit{similarity} of proposed astrophysical populations with the nonparametric results from \PixelPop.
 With current sensitivities and near-future catalogs, we found that only channels with significantly different astrophysical processes can be distinguished.}

 In particular, considering a \ac{BBH} population in which all binaries undergo a late \ac{CE} phase, we found that \ac{CE} is correctly favored as the dominant evolutionary mechanism over \ac{CHE} due to the distinct correlations imprinted by both formation channels.
 On the other hand, we found that it is not possible to distinguish whether the \acp{BBH} in the underlying population evolved via \ac{CE} or \ac{SMT} alone.
 This is because both channels share several evolutionary stages, which imprint similar features in the multidimensional correlations, making them difficult to tell apart with a nonparametric model.
 In this way, similar formation channels remain undistinguishable under nonparametric analyses at current sensitivity with near-future catalogs.
-Our results contrast sharply with those from astrophysically informed population models~\cite{Zevin:2020gbd, Colloms:2025hib}: while these can confidently infer the branching fractions of formation channels in \ac{BBH} populations, they also rely on strong assumptions that we cannot make in reality, which can lead to highly biased results (See e.g., Ref.~\cite{Cheng:2023ddt}).
+Our results contrast sharply with those from astrophysically informed population models~\citep{Zevin:2020gbd, Colloms:2025hib}: while these can confidently infer the branching fractions of formation channels in \ac{BBH} populations, they also rely on strong assumptions that we cannot make in reality, which can lead to highly biased results (See e.g.,~\citet{Cheng:2023ddt}).
 Since we cannot distinguish between populations where all sources evolve via one particular channel, we have even less chance of probing mixtures of populations in a nonparametric way, which is why we did not consider true populations consisting of a mixture of different formation channels.
 In future work, we plan to extend the similarity metric to account for populations originating from multiple formation channels.
+Such an extension could be applied to real \ac{GW} catalogs, for which the underlying \ac{BBH} population likely contains contributions from several astrophysical pathways~\citep[e.g.,][]{Mapelli:2021taw,Zevin:2020gbd,Mandel:2018hfr,Cheng:2023ddt,Colloms:2025hib}.